chrisjonesdesign85/fullstack-beyond/README.md

 by: Chris Jones Dev <br>
 date: 04/12/2022

 Here I present in a nuttshell everything involved within the realm of Full Stack Web Development.
-I will continue to add to this document as things change.
+I will continue to add to this document.

 ### Frontend Dev

+- #### 0 Mindset
+  - The Subconscious mind and your Belifes
+  - How to think like a programmer
+  -
-- #### Basics
+- #### 1 Basics

   - How to take Notes like a Sir
   - Google Fu